 Most of the money for the programs comes through community donations.

 One of the most impressive aspects of that program is that the children receiving the coats and shoes are not recognizable by them.

 Riley said that this year there will be 24 different patterns of coats and five different patterns of shoes for the children to pick from.

 “There was all kinds of patterns, so the kids won’t be stereotyped for having a free coat or free shoes,” Riley said.

-All contributions will go directly to buying shoes and coats for needy children in the community and they are tax deductible.
+All contributions will go directly to buying shoes, coats and jeans for needy children in the community and they are 100 percent tax deductible.

 Riley said Rotary is expecting to help about the same number of children this year.

 “We think the needs will be pretty close to the same,” he said.
 “We don’t know until we get them in school though.”

 The family resource directors in the individual schools will identify the children they feel are the most needy.

 If you would like to make a donation, it can be mailed to the Russellville Rotary Foundation, c/o Carr, Riggs & Ingram, LLC, CPAs, 167 South Main Street, Russellville, KY 42276.